matchavez/sphinx-markdown/sphinx_install.md

 ```

 #### As a final step, close the current terminal window to de-privilege.
-_(Without this step, the following script will create privileged files, and they will have to be chown'd to allow user runs.)_
+_(Without a close and re-open of the terminal window, the following script will create privileged files and they will have to be chown'd to allow user runs.)_

 ### This completes the installation steps